-Coordinated planning for professional development activities takes place between all instructional Division administrators prior to developmentof the 2012-2013 Professional Development/District Improvement Plan.
+Coordinated planning for professional development activities takes place between all Instructional Division administrators prior to development of the 2012-2013 Professional Development/District Improvement Plan.
 Meetings are held bi-weekly for all Instructional Division administrators, monthly will all curriculum specialists, and bimonthly with all school administrators to continue coordination of programs.

-Activities for K-12 teachers will include Best Practices in teaching and learning works/tops, Professional Learning Communities and Lesson Study emphasizing Common Core and NGSSS in Math, Science, Social Studies, and Language Arts embedded professional development through hands-on and web-based mentoring to support instructional use of technology with all emphasis 011 Common Core and specific software to differentiate instruction to meet individual student needs.
+Activities for K-12 teachers will include Best Practices in teaching and learning workshops, Professional Learning Communities and Lesson Study emphasizing Common Core and NGSSS in Math, Science, Social Studies, and Language Arts embedded professional development through hands-on and web-based mentoring to support instructional use of technology with an emphasis on Common Core and specific software to differentiate instruction to meet individual student needs.

-Activities for administrators will include workshops, modeling of effective Professional Learning Communities and Lesson Study in technology integration with an emphasis on Common Core, use of technology and/or specific software for data analysis and the improvement of leadership and manageme11t skills.
+Activities for administrators will include workshops, modeling of effective Professional Learning Communities and Lesson Study in technology integration with an emphasis on Common Core, use of technology and/or specific software for data analysis and the improvement of leadership and management skills.